Last Updated on

 - Ringworm is more common in younger cats under 12 months of age and senior cats over 10 years old.
 Adults have had time to build up a natural immunity to the fungus, which makes them more resistant to infection.
 Kittens are at greater risk of infection due to their immature immune systems and possibly because they are less efficient at grooming, and thus removing the fungal spores.

-- Immunocompromised cats (such as those with feline immunodeficiency virus, feline leukemia virus, undergoing chemotherapy or on long-term steroids) are also more vulnerable to ringworm.
+- Immunocompromised cats (such as those undergoing chemotherapy or on long-term steroids).

 - Cats who are run down due to sickness, under-nourished, stressed and/or in crowded conditions such as animal shelters and catteries are at increased risk.

-- Wood’s lamp: A simple way to diagnose ringworm is to use an ultraviolet Wood’s lamp (also known as a black light) on your cat, although only around 50% of ringworm strains will show up.
+A simple way to diagnose ringworm is to use an ultraviolet Wood’s lamp on the cat, although only around 30-50% of ringworm isolates will fluoresce.
 The infected hair shafts will glow a fluorescent green when exposed to a Wood’s lamp.
+Wood’s lamp examination will likely be positive in most cases of M. Canis dermatophytosis.
+Especially in cases of untreated infections.

-- Biopsy: Sometimes, if the lesions look uncharacteristic, a biopsy will be performed.
+Sometimes, if the lesions look uncharacteristic, a biopsy will be necessary.

-Your veterinarian may also want to run additional tests to determine if your cat is suffering from an underlying medical condition which has made him more vulnerable to ringworm.
+Your veterinarian may also want to run additional tests to determine if your cat is suffering from an underlying medical condition which has made them more vulnerable to ringworm.

-Once your cat has been diagnosed with ringworm, you will have to treat both the cat and the environment.
-If you live in a multiple cat household, all cats in your home will need to be treated.
-It is easier if you can keep all cats confined to just one room while treatment is underway to avoid spreading spores around the home.
+- It will be necessary to treat both your cat and the home.
+If you live in a multiple cat household, all cats in your home will need to be treated at the same time.
+It is recommended to confine cats to just one room while treatment is underway to avoid spreading spores around the home.

-Always use gloves when handling a cat with ringworm and change your clothes immediately afterwards.
-They should be washed in an anti-fungal rinse (available from the laundry aisle of your supermarket) to kill any spores you may have picked up.
+- Always use gloves when handling a cat with ringworm and change your clothes immediately afterward.
+Wash in an anti-fungal rinse such as Canesten (available from the laundry aisle of your supermarket) to kill any spores you may have picked up.

-The treatment of choice should include both oral treatment as well as topical dips or shampoos.
+- The treatment should include both oral treatment as well as topical dips or shampoos.

 This oral drug has overtaken Griseofulvin in its use to treat ringworm as it has fewer side effects.
 It prevents the growth of the fungus by preventing it from producing ergosterol, a component of the cell membrane, causing the contents of the fungus to leak out.